Timeline for the day of the September 11 attacks: 6:00 a.m.

-6:00: Mohamed Atta and Abdulaziz al-Omari travel on Colgan Air Flight 5930 from Portland International Jetport in Portland, Maine, to Logan International Airport in Boston, Massachusetts.
+6:00: Colgan Air Flight 5930 departs from Portland with Atta and al-Omari on board.

 6:00: Polls open for primaries for the New York City mayoral elections, as well as other local offices.

+6:15: Hamza al-Ghamdi and Ahmed al-Ghamdi arrive at Boston Logan International Airport by taxi, having stayed the night at a Days Inn in Brighton, Massachusetts.

+6:20: The al-Ghamdi brothers check in at the United Airlines ticket counter.
+Both men were reportedly confused by the standard security questions they were asked, but they received their boarding passes without incident.

+6:22: Nawaf al-Hazmi and several men who have not been conclusively identified check out of the Residence Inn by Marriott in Herndon, Virginia.

-6:31: President Bush goes for an early-morning jog around the Colony Beach and Tennis Resort on Longboat Key, Florida, where he and his staff had spent the night.
+6:31: President George W. Bush goes for an early-morning jog around the Colony Beach and Tennis Resort in Longboat Key, Florida, where he and his staff had spent the night.

-6:45: Atta and al-Omari arrive at Logan International Airport.
+6:45: Colgan Air Flight 5930 arrives at Logan International Airport, and Atta and al-Omari deplane.
+Separately, Satam al-Suqami, Waleed al-Shehri, and Wail al-Shehri arrive at Logan in their own rental car at the same time.

+6:48: Jarrah checks out of the Days Inn in Newark, New Jersey.

-6:52: Marwan al-Shehhi calls Atta from another terminal at Logan to confirm that the plans for the attack are set.
+6:52: Al-Shehhi calls Atta's cell phone from a payphone in Logan's Terminal C to confirm that the plans for the attacks are set.

 7:00 a.m.

-7:03–7:39: Ziad Jarrah and his hijacking team arrives at Newark International Airport (now Newark Liberty International Airport) and check in for United Airlines Flight 93.
+7:04–7:40: Jarrah and his hijacking team arrive at Newark International Airport (now Newark Liberty International Airport) and check in for United Airlines Flight 93.

-7:15: Khalid al-Mihdhar and Majed Moqed arrive at Washington Dulles International Airport and check in for American Airlines Flight 77.
+7:15: Khalid al-Mihdhar and Majed Moqed arrive at Washington Dulles International Airport and check-in for American Airlines Flight 77.

-7:18: al-Mihdhar and Moqed arrive at the security checkpoint at Washington Dulles International Airport.
+7:18: Al-Mihdhar and Moqed arrive at the security checkpoint at Washington Dulles International Airport.
 Both set off alarms and are consequently given a more thorough search.

 7:23–7:28: Al-Shehhi and his hijacking team board Flight 175.

-7:35–7:40: Atta and his hijacking team board American Airlines Flight 11.
+7:35–7:40: Atta and his hijacking team board Flight 11.

 7:35: Hani Hanjour arrives at the security checkpoint at Washington Dulles International Airport.
 He passes through the checkpoint without suspicion or setting off any alarms.

 7:39–7:48: Jarrah and his hijacking team board Flight 93.

 7:40: Flight 11 is pushed back from Gate B32 at Logan International Airport.

-7:46: Jarrah calls al-Shehhi from Newark International Airport (now Newark Liberty International Airport) to also confirm the attacks were ready to begin.

 7:50: Hanjour and his four fellow hijackers board Flight 77.

 7:58: United Airlines Flight 175 is pushed back from Gate C19 at Logan International Airport.

 7:59: Flight 11, a Boeing 767 carrying 81 passengers and 11 crew members, departs 14 minutes late from Logan International Airport in Boston.
 Its destination is Los Angeles International Airport (LAX) in Los Angeles, California.